MedSwitcher

 Max dose used15mg weekly2.4mg weekly

 The bottom line: Tirzepatide produced 47% more weight loss than semaglutide.
 Patients on tirzepatide were more than twice as likely to achieve ≥25% body weight loss.
 This is not a marginal difference — it's a clinically significant superiority.
+See our full Zepbound vs Wegovy comparison for more details.

 Why the difference?
 Tirzepatide is a dual GIP + GLP-1 receptor agonist, while semaglutide targets GLP-1 only.
 The GIP component adds metabolic benefits that translate to greater weight reduction, improved insulin sensitivity, and enhanced fat metabolism.
+For a different approach, you might also consider switching from Wegovy to Foundayo (oral, lower cost).

 When to Switch from Wegovy to Zepbound